-Dozens dead in Aleppo airstrikes
+Dozens dead in Aleppo airstrikes, activists say

 - Russians have helped bolster the Syrian army's air attack on rebel-held parts of Aleppo

-(CNN)Airstrikes have killed at least 45 people in two neighborhoods in the Syrian city of Aleppo.

-The Aleppo Media Center, an activist group, reported that airstrikes struck the eastern parts of the city Sunday and Monday.
+(CNN)The latest airstrikes on Aleppo Monday have taken a painful toll on one family in particular.

+Fourteen members of the same family -- including two infants and eight other children -- were killed, according to the activist group Aleppo Media Center.

-In recent days, hundreds of civilian have died amid the Syrian army's renewed offensive on rebel-controlled sections of Aleppo.
+Since Sunday, airstrikes have killed at least 45 people in two neighborhoods in Aleppo, AMC said.
+In recent days, hundreds of civilian have died amid the Syrian army's renewed offensive on rebel-controlled sections of eastern Aleppo.

-More than 30 people died due to the airstrikes that hit the Al-Qaterji neighborhood Sunday night, both the AMC and the UK-based Syrian Observatory for Human Rights said.
+More than 30 people were killed in airstrikes that hit the Al-Qaterji neighborhood Sunday night, both the AMC and the UK-based Syrian Observatory for Human Rights said.

-The following morning another round of airstrikes killed 14 more people, including eight children, in the al-Marjah neighborhood, according to the AMC.
+Monday morning another round of airstrikes killed 14 more people in the al-Marjah neighborhood, all from one family, according to the AMC.

+Among them, a pair of six-week-old infants and an eight year old, AMC said.

-Russians have helped bolster the Syrian army's air attack while vetoing UN efforts to halt the strikes.
+The death toll continued to climb as Russians helped bolster the Syrian army's air attack, after Moscow vetoed a United Nations Security Council resolution Saturday to halt the action in Aleppo and allow access for humanitarian aid.

 As the strikes have continued, Western powers accused Syrian President Bashar al-Assad and his supporters of war crimes.